mskcc/DeepSig/README.md

 The argument `token` is the
 [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 in cases where the version of models are restricted-access.
-The above-use of `Sys.getev` assumes that the line
+The above-use of `Sys.getenv` assumes that the line

     token = '[your_access_token]'